ANNE VACHELL (1542-1612+)

 Jane Verney was probably the daughter of Sir Ralph Verney of Pendley, Herefordshire and Clayton, Buckinghamshire (1509-1546) and Elizabeth Bray, although one online genealogy says her father was Edmund Verney of Penley, Buckinghamshire.
 In 1558, she married Sir Francis Hynde of Madingley, Cambridgeshire (d.
 March 21, 1595).
 Their children were Jane (d.
 November 1633), William, Ursula, Edward, and John.
 Portrait: by Hieronimo Custodis, 1591.

 MARY VERNEY (1516-1540+)

 Mary Verney was the daughter of John Verney of Mortlake, Surrey (1488-1540) and his first wife.
-She married Lewis Reynolds before 1540.
-In a will dated July 22, 1540, Verney named his second wife, Dorothy, as his executor but made no mention of his daughter.
-Mary contested the will, and since Dorothy could produce no witnesses, the court overturned it and named Mary to administer the estate.
+Before 1540, she married Lewis Reynolds.
+In a will dated July 22, 1540, Verney named his second wife, Dorothy, as his executor and made no mention of his daughter.
+Mary contested the will.
+Since Dorothy could produce no witnesses, the court overturned it and gave Mary administration of the estate.

 see MARY BLAKENEY